HaydenK2/Deer-Discord-Bot/README.md

 ## Project Description
 Nun!
-This is a discord bot that will show the hit song "Shikairo Days"
+This is a discord bot that will show the hit song "Shikairo Days" only if users send a specific sequence of messages on Discord

 ## Project Installation